La Semaine Du Goût at FAA

 Environmental awareness in cuisine

-In keeping with the same theme of local, seasonal food, Marie-Françoise’s first grade students in Jersey City were asked to work with their families to prepare a simple dish using a seasonal organic fruit or vegetable.
+In keeping with the same theme of local, seasonal food, first-grade students in Jersey City were asked to work with their families to prepare a simple dish using seasonal organic fruit or vegetables.
 Throughout the Semaine du Gout, they presented and shared these dishes with their classmates.
 Because the emphasis was on fruits and vegetables, the students were able to take any unwanted leftovers to be composted at the bin in Hamilton Park.
 This experience, working with families to source ingredients and prepare them simply, then enjoying the food communally and disposing of it responsibly, helps deepen and expand students’ understanding of the connections between food, community, and the planet.

 FAA First grade student taking unwanted leftovers to be composted